xolvio/whirlwind-old/README.md

 ```

 ### Programatically
-You can also include `whirlwind` in your project and use it programatically like this:
+You can also include `whirlwind` in your project and use it programmatically like this:

 ```javascript
 var path = require('path');